Tramadol addiction treatment includes withdrawal management, inpatient and outpatient treatment, and ongoing aftercare support.

 About Tramadol

-Introduced in 1995, tramadol was available originally as a non-controlled prescription.2 However, after being linked to opioid addiction and overdose, tramadol was placed on the U.S. Drug Enforcement Administration’s schedule of controlled substances in 2014.2 It is listed as a Schedule 4 drug.
-Misuse of a Schedule 4 drug can lead to physical or psychological dependence.1
+Introduced in 1995, tramadol was available as a non-controlled prescription.2 However, after being linked to opioid addiction and overdose, tramadol was placed on the U.S. Drug Enforcement Administration’s schedule of controlled substances in 2014 as a Schedule 4 substance.2 Misuse of a Schedule 4 drug, although considered less dangerous and with a lower potential for abuse or addiction, still carries a risk with use.
+1

-Unlike other stronger opioid medications such as oxycodone and hydrocodone, tramadol does not adversely affect respiratory or heart function when used as prescribed.3 However, there are other tramadol side effects, including several that are specific this medication.
+Unlike other stronger opioid medications such as oxycodone and hydrocodone, tramadol does not adversely affect respiratory or cardiac function when used as prescribed.3 However, there are other side effects that anyone using the medication should be aware of.

-Tramadol can also interact with medications including other narcotic pain relievers, antidepressants, and nonsteroidal anti-inflammatory drugs.
-When combined with drugs such as alcohol or benzodiazepines, tramadol can cause seizures, breathing problems, and overdose.4 Tramadol misuse led to a 250% increase in emergency department visit from 2005 to 2011.2
+Tramadol can also interact with medications, including other narcotic pain relievers, antidepressants and nonsteroidal anti-inflammatory drugs.
+When combined with drugs such as alcohol or benzodiazepines, tramadol can cause seizures, breathing problems and overdose.4

 Signs You May Need Tramadol Addiction Treatment